December 3rd, 2010

 In addition to the cash back offer you receive, most credit card issuers are now offering a $100 cash bonus, just for signing up.
 Last but not least, you’ll also find that many points and travel rewards credit cards carry annual fees, whereas not a single card classified as a “cash back” card will carry an annual fee.

 So instead of signing up for that travel rewards credit card, flying across the world to earn points and then be restricted in how you use those points, why not sign up for a cash back credit card, earn more money than you ever would with any other type of credit card and then be allowed to spend it as you wish.
-Go ahead and do the math on how much you can save and I guarantee you’ll always save more with a card like the Chase Freedom Visa – $100 Bonus Cash Back.
+Go ahead and do the math on how much you can save and I guarantee you’ll always save more with a card like the Chase Freedom Visa.

 This of course is not to say that other types of credit cards cannot come in handy for certain situations.
-The Blue Sky Preferred from American Express offers $100 in travel allowances each year and the Chase Sapphire Preferred Card kicks off with a $250 cash back bonus.
-There are certainly a lot of quality non-cash back credit cards in the world today but if you’re using anything other than a cash back credit card for all of your day-to-day purchases, you’re not as frugal a shopper as you should be.
+The Blue Sky Preferred from American Express offers $100 in travel allowances each year.
+There are certainly a lot of quality non-cash back credit cards in the world today but if you’re using anything ousther than a cash back credit card for all of your day-to-day purchases, you’re not as frugal a shopper as you should be.